18/03/2026

 • Bathroom curtains need privacy and moisture logic at the same time.

-• Renter-safe hardware works better when the curtain weight and dimensions are chosen around it.
+• Renter-safe hardware works best when the curtain weight and dimensions are chosen around it.

 Let's continue the discussion in AI